-Available to Earth science majors, requires service to the department.
+Available to Earth sciences majors, requires service to the program.

 This endowed honorarium was established in 1980 by Martin and Laila G. Gentry in memory of Bruno C. Petsch for his long and faithful service in the field of geology.
 Petsch was a geologist at the South Dakota Geological Survey from 1942 to 1982.
 He received his B.A. degree in geology in 1925 from USD.

 The scholarship is awarded to students who have an interest in the Earth sciences, possess leadership ability, show interest in scholarly pursuit and are enrolled in upper division courses in Earth sciences or possess a baccalaureate degree in geology or Earth sciences.
 The student must perform services for the department in support of teaching and/or research.
 This honorarium may be awarded more than once to the same student.
 The dean of the College of Arts & Sciences and two members of the Earth sciences faculty will select the recipient(s).